 Is it just me or did January fly by alarmingly fast?
 This sticky toffee pudding was the dessert I made for my family's Christmas dinner way back in December.
 Being the woman with amazing taste that she is, my mom specially requested that I make it, and I was more than happy to oblige.
 I can't believe it has been over a month since my family and I were sitting around the table happily shoving forkfuls of this cake into our mouths and I am just getting around to posting it now.
-Sticky toffee pudding is one of those indulgent desserts that you just can't say no to, and while Christmas is the perfect season for it, it also makes for great comfort food in these last lingering winter months.
-Hopefully now that January is over you are all feeling healthy and detoxed enough from the holiday season to make this decadent dessert!
+Sticky toffee pudding is one of those rich, indulgent desserts that is perfect for Christmas, but it also makes for great comfort food in these last lingering winter months.
 If you've never had sticky toffee pudding before, you may be surprised to discover that it is actually a cake dessert and not pudding.
 This is because it is British in origin, where the term "pudding" refers to cake.
 This sticky toffee pudding is a warm, buttery cake studded with gooey, sweet dates, topped with crunchy toasted pecans and generously coated in a rich toffee sauce (also best served with a scoop of vanilla ice cream).
 The toffee sauce is very versatile and makes a great topping for ice cream on its own.

 1 and 1/4 cups dried dates, pitted and finely chopped